Httml-broser/Httml-broser/README.md

-- 👋 Hi, I’m @Httml-broser
+Sup, I’m @Httml-broser

-- 👀 I’m interested in game design
+-I'am pretty good at C and shit in javascript
-- 🌱 I’m currently learning coding, and game design
+-I'm learning game design and html
-- 💞️ I’m looking to collaborate on coding, and game design
+-I’m looking to collaborate on coding, and steal half the code in my projects.
-- 📫 Anyone can contact me by sending an email to joao.s.dantas.carvalho@gmail.com :)
+-My email is joao.s.dantas.carvalho@gmail.com